International Suzuki Festival 2026

 Student Programs (subject to change depending on venue constraints and enrolments

-• Advanced program (Book 6+ violin and cello; Book 5+ viola, piano, flute and guitar):
+• Advanced program (Book 6+ violin, cello and piano; Book 5+ viola, flute and guitar):

 4 full days of classes – Wednesday 15 April 9am (TBC) to Saturday 18 April inclusive;